Nyzl/cj-data/README.md

 ### Prerequisites

 You will need a Google Cloud account, [Google Cloud SDK](https://cloud.google.com/sdk) and [Docker](https://www.docker.com/).
+Make sure you hace gcloud installed and run `gcloud auth configure-docker`

 ## Environments

 ### Installing locally

-Make sure you hace gcloud installed and run `gcloud auth configure-docker`

-#### A step by step series of examples that tell you how to get a development env running

-Currently there is no local development environment for the project.
-There is a cloud development environment instead, ensuring credentials are secure at all times.
+To use a local development environment you will have to download a new service account keyfile that has read permission to Google Cloud Storage.
+You will also have to set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the location of that keyfile. eg `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/file.json`

+### Hosted environjment on Goog Cloud Run

+A Dockerfile is used to define the hosted environment on Google CLoud run

 The Dockerfile details all the required environment variables: